sdsc/scipy-roll/README.md

 ## Dependencies

-BLAS/ATLAS libraries.
-If the MKL_ROOT environment variable is set either before the build starts or by the compiler modulefiles, the build process will use the libraries from that location.
+Intel MKL libraries.
+If you're building with the Intel compiler or there is an mkl modulefile present (the mkl-roll provides this), then the build process will pick these up automatically.
+Otherwise, you'll need to set the MKL_ROOT environment variable to the library location.

 ## Building